Best air mattress for 2020: SoundAsleep, REI and more compared

-Even though making your guests sleep on an airbed on the floor should always be considered a last resort, it's a good idea to have the best air mattress on hand -- maybe even two -- just in case you end up having more overnight company than beds.
-When you're camping or traveling, or when space is limited, blowing up an inflatable air mattress to sleep on is usually the best bet for accommodating more bodies.
+Even though making your guests sleep on an inflatable bed on the floor should always be considered a last resort, it's a good idea to have the best air mattress on hand -- maybe even two -- just in case you end up having more overnight company than beds.
+When space is limited, or when you're camping or traveling, blowing up an inflatable mattress to sleep on is typically the best bet for accommodating more bodies.
 With an air bed, you'll still be able to offer your guests decent comfort and a good night's sleep, even if it's not quite the same as offering them a traditional mattress.

 The best air mattresses offer decent back support, overall comfort and the semi-secure feeling that the whole thing isn't going to collapse to the floor by the time morning comes.
 With more than 10,000 search results on Amazon alone, the air mattress is a very crowded product category, so the search for the best air mattress can be difficult without some guidance.